jboakyedonkor/multimedia-notebook/README.md

 To run type 'npm start' and use expo to run on ios

-You need to install the following dependencies using React Native App This assumes that you already have npm installed:
+You need to install the following dependencies using React Native App.
+This assumes that you already have npm installed:

 Expo CLI: npm install -g expo-cli

 Expo font: run "expo install expo-font"

-React-navigation: run "npm install react-navigation" then run
+React-navigation: run "npm install react-navigation"

+then run
 "expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view"